GabeHC/ESP32-Opus-Player/README.md

 - To play Opus files from the SD card, navigate to the file directory and select the file you want to play.
 - To stream from the web, input the URL of the streaming source.

+## Configuration

+For stable audio playback, specific configuration settings are required.
+See our detailed guide:
+- [Configuration Guide](docs/Configuration.md) - Working settings and troubleshooting steps

 ## Contributing

 Contributions are welcome!
 Please read our [contributing guidelines](CONTRIBUTING.md) to get started.